5100: Hiring Process and Criteria

 1. Job Vacancy Notices: Any notice from Gooding School District will contain the following information:

-1. Position available and job
+1. Position available and job description.

 2. Requirements for completed application, as applicable for position.
-For a certificated position, these shall include but are not limited to: 1) a completed District application form; 2) official transcripts of all university or college credits;3) a placement center file; 4) a personal resume; and 5) verification or eligibility of Idaho certification.
+For a certificated position, these shall include but are not limited to: 1) a completed District application form; 2) official transcripts of all university or college credits; 3) a placement center file; 4) a personal resume; and 5) verification or eligibility of Idaho certification.
 For all positions, a signed statement/release for current and past school district employers is required.

-3. Timeline for receiving
+3. Timeline for receiving application.

-4. Process notification of how applications will be
+4. Process notification of how applications will be handled.

 1. Soon after the conclusion of the seven (7) school day period, the appropriate administrator will meet with the appropriate building or program administrator, and review all requests to apply for the open position.
 The building/program administrator will have the responsibility to interview all final applicants who meet the qualifications needed for the position, and may or may not make recommendation for such applicants after review.
 In the event the open position is deemed by the Board to be an administrative or director position, including building principal, the application must advance to the Superintendent’s office for appropriate review, including consultation with the Board.

-1. An application or letter of interest will be maintained in the District file for a period of one year from the date of It is the responsibility of any applicant who desires to be considered for positions within the District to reactivate his or her file annually.
+1. An application or letter of interest will be maintained in the District file for a period of one year from the date of inquiry.
+It is the responsibility of any applicant who desires to be considered for positions within the District to reactivate his or her file annually.

 Screening

-1. Upon determining the qualified applicant, the building administrator will submit to the Superintendent the written recommendation for the applicant to be offered the
+1. Upon determining the qualified applicant, the building administrator will submit to the Superintendent the written recommendation for the applicant to be offered the position.

 Acceptance Procedure